CloudComputing-WS23/cloud-computing-WS23/DOCUMENTATION.md

        level: "%5p [${spring.application.name},%X{trace_id},%X{span_id}]"
 ```
 in `src/main/resources/application.yml`.
 Now when we look at `docker logs catalog-service` we can see `[catalog-service,d9e61c8cf853fe7fdf953422c5ff567a,eef9e08caea9e32a]` showing us the trace id as well as the span id.
+- A trace is a record of the activities linked to a specific request or transaction, uniquely identified by a trace ID.
+It consists of multiple spans, which can span across various services.
+- Every stage in the processing of a request is termed a span, marked by its start and end times and uniquely identified by a combination of the trace ID and a span ID.